stellarawat/independent-project/README.md

 ## project setup instruction
-    1.i will be using vs code.
+ i will be using vs code.

-    2.i will upload them in my github.
+i will upload them in my github.

 ## link to a live site on github
 [github](https://stellarawat.github.io/independent-project/)